studio24/amplify/README.md

 [SVG Optimizer](https://github.com/svg/svgo) is used to optimise SVG files.
 There is a `svgo.config.js` file in the project root to determine optimisation settings.

+#### Stylelint

+[Stylelint](https://stylelint.io/) is used to help avoid errors and enforce conventions in our CSS.
+There is a `stylelint.config.js` file in the project root which controls this process.
+[Linting Sass in Amplify](docs/css.md#linting-sass).

 #### Webpack

 [Webpack](https://webpack.js.org/) is used to compile, transpile and minify JavaScript files.
 There is a `webpack.config.js` file in the project root which controls this process.